juw0n/devops-project/ansible/chapter-3/Readme.md

 To copy the ssh public key to the remote server with Ansible, we use the authorized_key module.
 This module is use to copy your public key from the local host over to a user on the VM.

 #### Adding Two-Factor Authentication
 Security is built in layers.
-The more layers you have, the harder it is for an intruder to gain access.
+The more layers you have, the harder it is for an intruder to gain access. which is why we will be adding two-factor authentication (2FA), which validates a user’s identity by using credentials and something that the user has.
+The main goal of 2FA is to make it harder for someone identity if password or key is compromised.
+Two-factor authentication relies on the user providing two out of these three things:
+==> Something they know: password or pin
+==> Something they have: phone or hardware authentication device (Software or Hardware) ==> Something they are: fingerprint or voice (Biometric)